AndydeCleyre/essex/README.rst

 Essex
 =====

-A command line interface for managing s6 services, using the s6 suite of tools.
+A command line interface for managing s6 services, using the s6 toolset

 Dependencies: